MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 *  **Windows Runtime C++ Template Library (WRL)** - A template library that provides a low-level way to author and use Windows Runtime components.

-This tooling setup step wasn't performed before cloning the solution, because this setup step requires that the cloned solution be opened in Visual Studio.
+This tooling setup step wasn't performed before cloning or downloading the solution, because this setup step requires that the cloned or downloaded solution be opened in Visual Studio.
 With this approach, we install the **Microsoft.Windows.ImplementationLibrary** NuGet package through Solution Explorer in Visual Studio, through the **WebView2GettingStarted** _project_ (not the solution with the same name).

 First, learn a little about these tools, but don't download or install them yet: